Beautifully Designed, Easily Editable Templates to Get your Work Done Faster & Smarter.

 To save you from hassle and stress in crafting your inventory manually, you can do it digitally.
-Simply look for an available inventory spreadsheet template online.
+Simply look for an available inventory sheet template online.
 For your convenience, check out this page for more samples.
 Once you have downloaded a suitable one, open and edit it in Google Docs.
-This software application will enable you to create stunning spreadsheets that include compelling tables and illustrations.
+This software application will enable you to create stunning spreadsheets that include compelling lables and illustrations.

 Once you have opened the application, the first thing you need to do is to create a heading in each column.
 Tailor your headings depending on the type of business you manage and your objectives for inventory management.
 Basic headings in your daily inventory sheet include an item or product name, serial number, cost per unit, numbers of unit in stock, sale price, minimum order quantity, order time, and supplier.